Finding An Angle With Two Sides

 Finding Angles in Non-Right-Angled Triangles

 The process becomes slightly more complex when dealing with non-right-angled triangles.
-Here, we utilize the sine rule and the cosine rule.
+Here, we work with the sine rule and the cosine rule.

 The Sine Rule: